elniebiet/Step_Counting_ADLX335_Accelerometer/README.md

-# Step Cointing program with ADLX335_Accelerometer, detects walking and checks for motion consistency.
+# Step Cointing program with ADLX335_Accelerometer,
+detects walking activity and checks for motion consistency.